james-tisato/plough/README.md

 ## PHP environment
 The version of PHP that the plugin runs on in production is managed by SiteGround where the site is hosted.
 Currently it uses PHP 7.4.

+## Continuous integration
+There is a plan to set up automated testing and packaging on circleci at some point in the future.
+Currently tests are run locally whenever changes are made, and packaging is done locally as well.
+Plugin deployment is done via the WP Admin UI.

 ## Other Notes
 ### SSL certificates
 - On Macbook, downloaded latest cacert.pem from https://curl.se/docs/caextract.html and put it in /usr/local/php5/ssl/cert.pem